nvidia-holoscan/holohub/applications/cunumeric_integration/README.md

 [cuNumeric](https://github.com/nv-legate/cunumeric) is an drop-in replacement for NumPy that aims to provide a distributed and accelerated drop-in replacement for the NumPy API on top of the [Legion](https://legion.stanford.edu/) runtime.
 It works best for programs that have very large arrays of data that can't fit in the the memory of a single GPU or node.

 In this example application, we are using the cuNumeric library within a Holoscan application graph to determine the Power Spectral Density (PSD) of an incoming signal waveform.
-Notably, this is simply achived by taking the absolute value of the FFT of a data array.
+Notably, this is simply achieved by taking the absolute value of the FFT of a data array.

  The main objectives of this demonstration are to:
 - Highlight developer productivity in building an end-to-end streaming application with Holoscan and cuNumeric